Uefy 2 is an addon for Blender that provides tools to make Rigify rigs suitable for use in game engines like Unreal Engine 5.

 All updates to the same major version number will be free of cost.
 You can use your original download link to get the latest update.

-e.g. if you purchased v1.0 then v1.1 and so on will be free.
+e.g. if you purchased v2.0 then v2.1 and so on will be free.

 The script is licensed under GNU GPLv3 (https://www.gnu.org/licenses/gpl-3.0.txt)

-You can download the Beta from the following web page:
+You can download Blender from the following web page:

 Only limited support is provided in the form of community posts and publicly available instructional videos.